zramsay/eris-cli/docs/specs/variable_specification.md

 ## <a name="tupleReturns"></a>Tuples and Returns

-eris:pm can now effectively handle multiple return values for all static types such as
+eris:jobs can now effectively handle multiple return values for all static types such as

 * `address` `int` `uint` `bool` `bytes(1-32)`